1 Corinthians Chapter Six

 Paul reasons with the Corinthians by asking them these questions.
 His goal is to get them to see how ridiculous it would be for a part of Christ to lay with a prostitute.
 The same principle applies to all sin and the simple fact is that, as a part of the body of Christ, it does not make any sense for us to continue in sin.

-Do you not know that he who unites himself with a prostitute is one with her in body?
-For it is said, 'The two will become one flesh.
+Don't you know that a man who joins himself to a prostitute becomes physically one with her?
+For the Tanakh says, "The two will become one flesh";

 Paul quotes from Genesis 2:24 where God gave Eve to Adam in marriage.
 The simple fact of the matter is that, in God's eyes, when a man and woman have sexual relations they are married and become one.